Buying Land on Impulse Puts Buyers at Risk

 Get specialized help.
 Line up your team of experts before you get serious about a target.
-You will need a local lawyer advising you before you make any offer.
-You may also need a surveyor, consulting forester, farm analyst, minerals consultant, physical engineer, soils scientist, excavator and contractor, among others.
+You will need a local lawyer advising you before you make an offer.
+You may also need a surveyor, consulting forester, farm analyst, minerals consultant, physical engineer, a soils scientist, excavator, and contractor, among others.
 Get their thoughts on a target property before you submit your offer; during escrow is often too late.

 Visit land with a cop.
 If you are prone to impulse buying, never visit a target property without a cop to enforce your no-buy-on-the-spot rule.
 An old friend who thinks like a CPA would be a good choice.

 Become your university.
 Making yourself smart about what you’re doing will save you money.
 Become knowledgeable.
 Learn how to research land.
 Research-based knowledge strips risk out of a purchase.
 Never depend on the kindness of strangers.